We’ve got a riddle for you. 👀

-But while the Airtable project management tool ~excels~ as a powerful database and spreadsheet management tool to organize your project data, that’s pretty much all that it can manage. 😕
+But while the Airtable project management software ~excels~ as a powerful database and spreadsheet management tool to organize your project data, that’s pretty much all that it can manage. 😕

 The Airtable database app simply doesn’t have enough key features to help you run a successful project from start to finish.

 Because of this, many teams eventually start looking for an Airtable alternative—just like you!
 And trust me, there are a lot of alternatives. 😳

 - What Is Airtable?